sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Updating_Studio/Migrating_from_Aptana_Studio_2_to_Aptana_Studio_3.md

 {"title":"Migrating from Aptana Studio 2 to Aptana Studio 3","weight":"80"}

-# Migrating from Aptana Studio 2 to Aptana Studio 3

 This document contains information on how to migrate Aptana Studio 2 to version 3.

 *   [Migrating Projects](#MigratingProjects)